Lowering your bills: Our focus on heat

 People who feel cold frequently make comments like “this house is freezing” or “what on earth is the thermostat at”, when what they really mean is “I’m cold”.
 The difference?
-Some comments blame the house, and result in turning the heat up, while others place the onus on the person (and result in getting a sweater, or blanket).
+Some comments blame the house and result in turning the heat up, while others place the onus on the person (and result in getting a jumper, or blanket).
 You can save a lot of money by grabbing a blanket instead of driving up the thermostat, or by uncovering the vents so that the air can freely move and heat easier.

 The reality of heating

 Most people aren’t currently keeping their heating utility bills as low as they could be.
 By being mindful of your usage and being efficient with the natural tools that your home provides, you can save a significant amount of money.
 Grabbing a jumper instead of turning up the thermostat can make a real difference on utilities.
 Start paying attention to your usage today and watch your bills drop.
 Get those kids wearing track pants, socks and a light jumper in the house too!

 - Debt free, Here’s how, starting in 2020

 - Ditching the Debt and Maintaining Debt Freedom!

 - Do You Want To Get Back After a Dance with Debt?

 - The 50-20-30 Rule

 - Change Your Finances in 30 Days -The 30 Day Rule

 - Live smart, live savvy!